donaldp/management-portal/README.md

 > For faster setup, you can leave mail config as is.
 All outgoing emails will be logged to `storage/logs/laravel.log`

-Once configuring your app, cache your env:
+Once done configuring your app, cache your env:

 ```bash
 php artisan config:cache